DMTF/Redfish-Mockup-Server/README.md

 ## Usage
 ### Requirements
+In order to use this tool, please install the "requests" package for Python3.

+pip3 install requests

 ### To start the server:
 * copy the ***redfishMockupServer.py*** file to the the folder you want to execute it from